 When clients behind the SonicWall access an FTPS server on the WAN side of the SonicWall and outbound FTPS connection needs to be decrypted.
 In this example, we use the default SonicWall DPI-SSL CA certificate.

 In the SonicWall management GUI, navigate to the DPI-SSL | Client DPI-SSL page.

-- Enable check box Enable SSL Client Inspection.
+Enable check box Enable SSL Client Inspection.